binayakdev/DvdRental/README.md

 ## Objectives

-* [ ] Connect the backend with the SQL server
+* [x] Connect the backend with the SQL server
 * [ ] Make the models for the database
 * [ ] Create the login, register, forgot password or others(optional)
-* Other objectives to be followed
+* Other objectives to be followed 😎